aliceyt24/alice-personal-website/content/projects/_index.md

 For about 10 years, I worked as a researcher and  consultant on projects about gender and gender-based violence, education, and youth with several organizations including Action Aid; Promundo (now Equimundo); UN entities such as UN-Habitat and UNFPA; and The Feinstein International Center at Tufts University.

-Here are a few examples of scholar-activist events I have co-organized:
+Here are a few examples of public scholarship events I have co-organized:

 https://clas.berkeley.edu/feminist-resistance-radical-right-brazil